Patrick Watts

-Aubrey Patrick Watts (born 21 November 1955 in Farnborough, Kent) is a British racing driver.
+Aubrey Patrick Watts (born 21 November 1955) is a British racing driver.
 He excelled in single make series in the eighties and competed in saloons in the nineties, mainly in the British Touring Car Championship.
 He still makes occasional appearances in historic racing events.
+His daughter, Aimée Watts, currently competes in the Porsche Sprint Challenge GB.

 Racing career

 Early career

-His first title came in 1979, winning the National Mini 850 Championship.
+Watts' first title came in 1979, winning the National Mini 850 Championship.
 Between 1980 and 1982 he drove in various saloon cars before getting his first taste of the BTCC for the Rover Metro Team in 1983 and 1984.
-In 1986 he raced in the Fiat Uno Turbo Championship.
+In 1986, he raced in the Fiat Uno Turbo Championship.
 More titles followed, winning the inaugural Honda CRX Championship in 1988, and again in 1990.
-Also that year he won the Mazda MX5 championship.
-In 1991 he stepped up to the ESSO Production Saloon Car Championship, winning yet another title with a Peugeot 309.
+Also that year, he won the Mazda MX5 championship.
+In 1991, he stepped up to the ESSO Production Saloon Car Championship, winning yet another title with a Peugeot 309.

 BTCC Mazda

 Watts driving for Mazda at Donington Park during the 1993 TOCA Shootout.

-His success in 1991 earned him a drive in the 1992 British Touring Car Championship for the new works Shell Mazda Racing Team in a Mazda 323.
+Watts' success in 1991 earned him a drive in the 1992 British Touring Car Championship for the new works Shell Mazda Racing Team in a Mazda 323.
 The one car the team put out was not on the pace of most of the other works teams, and he finished the season in sixteenth place.
 In 1993, the team switched to a distinctively painted single Mazda Xedos 6.
 The new car performed much better than the 323 although easily down on power compared to its rivals.
-The Xedos did manage to get some promising results throughout the year; Patrick lead races and qualified on the front row on more than one occasion.
-He took Pole Position at Snetterton, only to collide with Steve Soper at the first corner, damaging his car enough to prevent him from taking the restart.
+The Xedos did manage to get some promising results throughout the year; Watts led races and qualified on the front row on more than one occasion.
+He took pole position at Snetterton, only to collide with Steve Soper at the first corner, damaging his car enough to prevent him from taking the restart.
 Unfortunately his season was spoiled by often being caught up in several incidents, and he ended the championship in fifteenth place.
-Mazda did not continue to run a team in 1994, despite showing promise in 1993 [although a team of 2 semi-works cars ran half of the season].
+Mazda did not continue to run a team in 1994, despite showing promise in 1993 [although a team of two semi-works cars ran half of the season].